-The PulsedLight LIDAR-Lite rangefinder is a low-cost optical distance measurement solution with a 40m range under most operating conditions, low power consumption, and small form factor.
-This sensor can be purchased from these distributors and then technical info can be found here.
+The Garmin / PulsedLight LIDAR-Lite rangefinder is a low-cost optical distance measurement solution with a 40m range under most operating conditions, low power consumption, and small form factor.
+This sensor can be purchased from Sparkfun and these distributors and then technical info can be found here.

 Problems with the Lidar-Lite v1 & v2¶

 A number of problems have been found with the Lidar-Lite v1 & v2 and it is not yet clear if these issues are resolved in v3.
 Attempts to resolve these issues with the developers of the product have not been entirely successful.
 These notes serve as a warning to potential users.

 The problems are:

 - lockups when using I2C with the older “black-label” Lidars

 - GPS interference with the older “black-label” Lidars